navyadua/christu-ug/README.md

 Shopalytics represents a significant milestone in my academic journey.
 It's a major project dedicated to the analysis of e-commerce reviews and customer feedback.
 Leveraging natural language processing and data analytics, this project provides valuable insights into consumer sentiment and feedback trends, assisting businesses in making data-driven decisions to improve their products and services. 📚

 Thank you for visiting my UG portfolio repository! 😊

-Thank you for visiting my UG portfolio repository! 😊